-In honor of Women's History Month, I am happy to present the dynamic female writers for Women Writers Week 2021.
-We have been featuring their articles and reviews all week, and wanted to acquaint you with each of them in this annotated table of contents.
+In honor of Women's History Month, I am happy to present the dynamic female writers for Women Writers Week 2022.
+We are featuring their articles and reviews all week, and wanted to acquaint you with each of them in this annotated table of contents.
 Here are our featured writers in alphabetical order, accompanied by links to each of their articles published (and, in some cases, republished) this week...

 SARAH KNIGHT ADAMSON

-Sarah Knight Adamson is an entertainment and film freelance writer, and the weekly radio film critic for the nationally syndicated radio show Hollywood 360 Radio Network; she’s heard on 80 Salem Radio Network News/Talk stations, including WNYM-New York, KRLA-Los Angeles, and WWRC-Washington DC.
+Sarah Knight Adamson is an entertainment freelance writer and the weekly film and TV critic for the nationally syndicated radio show Hollywood 360 Radio Network; she’s heard on 90 Salem Radio Network News/Talk stations, including WNYM-New York, KRLA-Los Angeles, and WWRC-Washington DC.
 As the former weekly Regional Arts and Entertainment columnist for the TribLocal newspaper, a Chicago Tribune subsidiary, her interview with Roger Ebert appeared in print.
 She’s also written for Chicago magazines.
 You can find additional information on her website: www.SarahsBackstagePass.com.